akandor/akandor.github.io/_tabs/about.md

 My name is Armin,
 born and living in Berlin, Germany in the late 70's.
 Married, 2 Kids, a Cat and a Dog.

-Currently I'm working as a Technical Consultant specialised in Avaya Aura and Microsoft Teams.
+Currently I'm working as a Technical Consultant specialised in Avaya Aura.

 This is not a blog, here you will find thoughts, ideas, instructions and more.